maxcine-cloud/EPEL/README.md

 ## Examples

-If you want to use these data to run our model, you can follow the example below to get started faster.
+If you want to use these data to run the model, you can follow the example below to get started faster.

 1. If you want to get the score in COSMIC via epSRel, you can ideally run like this: